A speed comparison between all the most popular UHS-I and UHS-II SD memory cards in the Canon M5.

-Use this guide to find the fastest memory cards for the Canon M5.
+Use this guide to help you find the best memory cards for your style of shooting.

 Sensor: APS-C 24.2MP / Processor: Digic 6